French Gothic architecture: The flying buttress

 The second major innovation of the Gothic style was the flying buttress, which was first used at Notre-Dame Cathedral.
 This transferred the thrust of the weight of the roof outside the walls, where it was countered by the weight of the buttress.
 Heavy stone pinnacles were added to the top of the buttresses, to precisely counterbalance the thrust from inside the walls.
 The buttress allowed a significant reduction in the thickness of the cathedral walls, and permitted the use of larger windows in the interior of the church.
-In churches such as Sainte Chapelle, thanks to buttresses, the walls were made almost entirely of stained glass.
+In churches such as Sainte Chapelle, due to buttresses, the walls were made almost entirely of stained glass.

 The development of rib-vaults and buttresses brought gradual changes to the interior structure of cathedrals.
 Early Gothic cathedrals had the walls of the nave built in four levels: a gallery with columns on the ground level; then the tribune, a gallery with windows; then the triforium, a row of smaller windows; and finally the high windows, just below the vaults.
 During the High Gothic period, with the development of the four-part rib vault and the flying buttress, the tribune was eliminated at Chartres and other new cathedrals, allowing taller windows and arcades.
 By the 15th century, at Rouen Cathedral, the triforium also disappeared, and the walls between the traverses were filled with high windows.